 - Ethambutol (Myambutol)

-If you have drug-resistant TB, a combination of antibiotics called fluoroquinolones and injectable medications, such as amikacin, kanamycin or capreomycin, are generally used for 20 to 30 months.
+If you have drug-resistant TB, a combination of antibiotics called fluoroquinolones and injectable medications, such as amikacin or capreomycin (Capastat), are generally used for 20 to 30 months.
 Some types of TB are developing resistance to these medications as well.

 Medication side effects

 Serious side effects of TB drugs aren't common but can be dangerous when they do occur.
-All tuberculosis medications can be highly toxic to your liver.
-When taking these medications, call your doctor immediately if you experience any of the following:
+All tuberculosis medications can be toxic to your liver.
+When taking these medications, call your doctor immediately if you have any of the following:

 - Nausea or vomiting